Pioneer packs

 Sailing time: 66 km and 19.5 hours

-*If you wish to change your final destination, you can do so by phone no later than 12.00 noon on the last day of sailing.
+*If you wish to change your final destination, you can do so by phone no later than 12:00 noon on the last day you sail.

-Recommended places to stay: Kongensbro Teltplads, Kjællinghøl Teltplads and Johannesberg Lejr- og Shelterplads*
+Recommended accommodations: Kongensbro Teltplads, Kjællinghøl Teltplads and Johannesberg Lejr- og Shelterplads*

 *Any accommodation fees are not included in the price.